khalilrached/flappy-bird/README.md

 ### help
 use help command to see all the commands

-### this project created for fun and to play with tensorflow library.
+### this project created for fun and to play with tensorflow and neat library.